 - Never updating the classification: Your A items this year may not be your A items next year.
 Run ABC quarterly or at minimum annually.

 - Ignoring B items: B items are the ones that move up or down.
-A B item trending toward A needs attention now — before it becomes critical.
+A B item trending toward A needs attention now, before it becomes critical.

 - Keeping all C items: The goal of identifying C items is to act on them.
 If your C list never shrinks, the analysis is not working.

 ABC analysis is not complex.
-It is a sorted list with lines drawn at 80% and 95% of cumulative revenue.
-What makes it powerful is what you do after you draw the lines — the differentiated management approach that focuses your best attention on the items that deserve it most.
+It is a sorted list with lines drawn at 80 and 95 percent of cumulative revenue.
+What makes it powerful is the differentiated management approach that follows.
+Focus your best attention on the items that deserve it most.
+Use the free Inventory Health Calculator to combine ABC data with carrying cost and turnover metrics in one view.

 Free Supply Chain Tools